Learning to Localize Leakage of Cryptographic Sensitive Variables

-In this work we focus on side-channel leakage due to the power consumption over time of a device.
+In this work we focus on side-channel leakage due to the power consumption over time of a device (as well as EM radiation, which is closely related due to being dominated by the time derivative of power consumption).
 A device's power consumption is inevitably statistically-associated with the operations it executes and the data it operates on, because these dictate which components are active and the order and manner in which they operate.
 There are many types of components with different functionality, and components with the same intended functionality are not identical due to imperfect manufacturing processes.
 These differences impact power consumption.
-While in general the association between power consumption and data is multifactorial and difficult to describe, in Fig. \ref{fig:power_leakage_example} we illustrate a simple relationship which accounts for a significant portion of the leakage in a device characterized by \citet{mangard2007}.
+While in general the association between power consumption and data is multifactorial and difficult to describe, in Fig. \ref{fig:power_leakage_example} we illustrate a simple relationship which accounts for a significant portion of the leakage in a device characterized by \cite{mangard2007}.